Need a quick recommendation? My choice for the best knee brace for torn meniscus and ACL is the McDavid 429X Knee Brace.

 The McDavid 429X is categorized as a level three maximum support knee brace.
 It comes with elastic crossing straps.
 These straps enhance rotational and collateral ligament support.
 It also allows a much better, customized fit compared to knee braces that only have horizontal straps across the top and bottom like the McDavid 429.

-The bilateral hinges keep your knee in place and prevents excessive lateral movement to improve stability.
+The bilateral hinges keep your knee in place and prevent excessive lateral movement to improve stability.
 The added stability reduces chances of knee casualty and assists in recovery from mild injuries.

 The knee brace delivers warmth and compression to your knee area through the latex-free neoprene material.
 It has perforations in the back panel for moisture management so you should still feel dry in spite of the warming effect.
 All the edges of the knee brace are stitched and bound to prevent friction and irritation.